Read | Save | Print

 Information on developing a framework for a Rapid Emergency Child Alert System, authored by AMBER Alert Europe and International Centre for Missing and Exploited Children.

-Research and Analytics on Endangered, Missing and Abducted Children
+Research and Analytics on Endangered, Exploited, Trafficked, Missing and Abducted Children

-2016 AMBER Alert Report, National Center for Missing & Exploited Children®
+AMBER Alert Reports, National Center for Missing & Exploited Children®

 2017 Youth Experiences Survey